 We are taught and guided by parents and guardians when we were born into this world.
 Introduced to objects of the world, learning what is good or bad, not following strangers who offer candies, not to walk in dark alleys at night, etc. In contrast, users are not educated when they begin their journey into the cyber world.

 My presentation concluded by highlighting the importance of user education and I introduced a new educational methodology.
-In the physical world we live in, we only learn how to identify certain potential danger after we have experienced them.
-Bringing in the concept from the physical world, we could add more edge in our educational methodology by allowing users to gain experience from simulated exercises.
+In the physical world, we only learn how to identify certain potential danger after we have experienced them.
+Bringing in the concept from the physical world, we could add more edge to our educational methodology by allowing users to gain experience from simulated exercises.

 Fast forward to a few months ago when I was introduced to a book "Place: a short introduction", The book, written by Tim Cresswell, talks about the fundamental concept of 'place' in the context of human geography.
 He started the book by defining what is 'place' and stating how it can be used to suggest a geographical location, privacy and belonging, sense of position in a social hierarchy, or ordering of things.
 Despite the simplicity of the word, it carries many different meanings due to its use in everyday speech.

-What made me think most was the section when Cresswell introduced the differentiation between 'space' and 'place.'
+What made me ponder most was the section when Cresswell introduced the differentiation between 'space' and 'place.'

 What then differentiates place from space in the cyber world?
 How do users feel 'in place' in cyberspace?
-In the physical world, people can easily feel 'out of place' when they feel insecure in some space, one which they have been educated, by their guardians or through their experiences, to be know as dangerous.
+In the physical world, people can easily feel 'out of place' when they feel insecure in some space, one which they have been educated, by their guardians or through their experiences, to be known as dangerous.
 In contrast, in the cyber world, how much knowledge do users have to transform cyberspace into a ‘place’?
-Moreover, cyber criminals have been concealing malicious Web sites to look as legitimate as possible to put users 'in place' to increase the likelihood of victimising them.
-What confuses me even more is the idea that users seem able to coexist in both the physical and cyber world, and that the emotion of being 'in place' in the physical world affects their judgement of the space in the cyber world.
+Moreover, cybercriminals have been concealing malicious Web sites to look as legitimate as possible to put users 'in place' to increase the likelihood of victimising them.
+What confuses me, even more, is the idea that users seem able to coexist in both the physical and cyber world, and that the emotion of being 'in place' in the physical world affects their judgement of the space in the cyber world.